 Madras cloth, a lightweight cotton fabric that originates from the Indian city and gained popularity in Empire days, seemed to fade out of public consciousness in Britain after the 1960s, when mods were lapping up its loudest manifestations.

-A general aversion to Madras followed, although it might be seen on an elderly old colonial dowager out walking her retrievers or the contrary Dexys Midnight Runners giving it full-on preppy.
+A general aversion to Madras followed, although it might be seen on an elderly old colonial dowager out walking her retrievers, or by the contrary Dexys Midnight Runners giving it full-on Ivy League.

 Long identifiable as a typical summer Ivy look, our Anglo-American cousins kept the faith and appreciation for the cloth was never in danger of disappearing.